tempesta-tech/tempesta-test/README.md

 Recommended test-beds:

 - Local testing.
 All parts of the testing framework are running on the same host.
-The simpliest configuration to check that current revision of TempestaFW passes all the functional tests.
+The simplest configuration to check that current revision of TempestaFW passes all the functional tests.
 It is default configuration.
 ```
     ┌─────────────────────────────────────────────┐